Magnetism in Gemstones

 © Kirk Feral

-Green: Green and yellowish green Paraiba color may be due to a combination of yellow color from manganese (Mn2+ and Mn2+-Ti4+ charge transfer) and blue color from copper (Merkel & Breeding, 2009).
+Green: Green and yellowish green Paraiba color is likely due to a combination of yellow color from manganese (Mn2+ and Mn2+-Ti4+ charge transfer) and blue color from copper (Merkel & Breeding, 2009).
 Iron is present only in trace amounts, but it has been suggested that green color in Paraibas may also be partly due to traces of iron involved in iron to titanium (Fe2+-Ti4+) charge transfer (Laurs, et. al., 2008).
 Green Paraibas tend to have higher concentrations of manganese than Paraibas of other colors, and consequently green Paraibas as a whole show the strongest magnetic attraction.
 The green gems pictured below both show a Drag response, and the gem on the left has the highest measure magnetic susceptibility of any Paraiba Tourmaline tested for this study.

 Overview of Paraiba Tourmalines